side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/src/filesystem-proposal.md

 *root-name:
            * An operating system dependent name that identifies the starting location for absolute paths.

 > > \[*Note:* Many operating systems define a name beginning with two *directory-separator* characters as a *root-name* that identifies network or other resource locations.
-Some operating systems define a single letter followed by a colon as a drive specifier - a *root-name* identifying a specific device such as a disc drive. *--end note*\]
+Some operating systems define a single letter followed by a colon as a drive specifier - a *root-name* identifying a specific device such as a disc drive. *–end note*\]

-*root-directory:
+\*root-directory:
             directory-separator

 relative-path:
             filename
             relative-path directory-separator
             relative-path directory-separator filename

 filename:
             name
             dot
             dot-dot

 name:
-           * A sequence of characters other than *directory-separator* characters.
+           \* A sequence of characters other than *directory-separator* characters.

 > <table><tbody><tr class="odd"><td>[<em>Note:</em> Operating systems often place restrictions on the characters that may be used in a <em>filename</em>.
 For wide portability, users may wish to limit <em>filename</em> characters to the POSIX Portable Filename Character Set:<br />
 > <br />
-> <code>A B C D E F G H I J K L M N O P Q R S T U V W X Y Z       a b c d e f g h i j k l m n o p q r s t u v w x y z       0 1 2 3 4 5 6 7 8 9 . _ -              </code> <em>--end note</em>]</td></tr></tbody></table>
+> <code>A B C D E F G H I J K L M N O P Q R S T U V W X Y Z a b c d e f g h i j k l m n o p q r s t u v w x y z 0 1 2 3 4 5 6 7 8 9 . _ - </code> <em>–end note</em>]</td></tr></tbody></table>
 >
-*dot:
+> *dot:
-           * The filename consisting solely of a single period character (.).
+>            * The filename consisting solely of a single period character (.).

 *dot-dot:
            * The filename consisting solely of two period characters (..).

-*directory-separator:
+\*directory-separator:
             slash`     `slash directory-separator
             preferred-separator
             preferred-separator directory-separator

 preferred-separator:
-           * An operating system dependent directory separator character.
+           \* An operating system dependent directory separator character.
 May be a synonym for *slash*.

 *slash:
           * The slash character (/).